 Since HiConversion doesn’t process, store, or transmit credit card information, most of the compliance requirements are mitigated.

-HiConversion is, however, often used on the pages in a checkout funnel where visitors are asked to enter their credit card details.
-Although HiConversion doesn’t transmit or process data at this point, this is a touchpoint with your visitor’s customer data.
-Generally, any system that could potentially be used to get to your visitors’ credit card data is within scope of PCI DSS and therefore has to adhere to the strict rules the payment industry has worked out to protect cardholder’s sensitive information.
+HiConversion is, however, often used on checkout funnel pages where visitors are asked to enter their credit card details.
+Although HiConversion doesn’t transmit or process data, this is a touchpoint with your visitors’ data.
+Generally, any system that could potentially be used to get to your visitors’ credit card data is within scope of PCI DSS and therefore must adhere to the strict rules the payment industry enforces to protect cardholder’s sensitive information.

 There are two options for using HiConversion in compliance with PCI DSS.

-You can deploy HiConversion’s tag on all other pages.
-There will be no impact on your PCI DSS compliance.
+Option 1: Forgo placing HiConversion’s tag on the page where visitors enter their payment information.
+Deploy HiConversion’s tag on all other pages, instead.
+This way there will be no impact on your PCI DSS compliance.

-HiConversion code then can’t access these fields, essentially shielding it from our snippet.
-On the down side, you also won’t be able to change these fields and optimize them without actually making a separate version of this form available.
+This way HiConversion’s code can’t access these fields because it’s shielded from our snippet.
+On the down side, you won’t be able to change these fields and optimize them without actually making a separate version of this form available.